robkam/MW-Scripts/README.md

-# Scripts requested from ChatGPT
+# Python scripts for MediaWiki, extracted from ChatGPT

 Use at your own risk.

-Edit pcmread.ini then do ```python pcmread.py``` to dump a CSV file.
+Edit pcmread.ini to suit, then do ```python pcmread.py``` to dump a CSV file.

-Edit and correct the dumped CSV file:<!-- This is AFAIK -->
+Edit and correct the dumped CSV file.
+The correct page content models should be apparent.
+However, it can vary depending on the version of MediaWiki and the installed extensions.
+Special:AllPages has a dropdown menu for the namespaces.

+* Almost every page and all talk pages = wikitext
-* Common.css and Print.css = css
+* Common.css and Print.css pages = css
-* All .css = sanitized-css
+* Other .css pages = sanitized-css
-* All .js and .json = javascript
+* .js pages = javascript
+* .json pages = json
-* All talk pages and every other page = wikitext
+* Module pages = scribunto

-Edit pcmwrite.ini then do ```python pcmwrite.py``` to read the CSV file.
+Edit pcmwrite.ini to suit, then do ```python pcmwrite.py``` to read the CSV file.
 It will alter any mismatched page content models and write a log file of those changes.

 ## pcmread.py